IndraSub/Orihime1/README.md

 ### Welcome to the TreeDiagram branch!

+Welcome to the next version of Orihime1.

-This branch is aimed to create a Linux-compatible version of Orihime1.
+This branch is aimed to create a modern & cross-platform version of Orihime1.

 ### Main Features

-- All scripts in written in Python, friendly to deploy and maintenance.
-- Use a flexible method to load filter libraries - from binaries pack or system PATHs.
-- Completely deprecated AviSynth, thank you and R.I.P.!
-- Replace more components with Linux-compatible alternates.
+- All the cool new features under development and testing
+- Complete Linux support
+- No longer needs Avisynth, clean and lightweight

 ------